-Life has its trials, and if we deny negative feelings from these tests, we do not address what is causing them.
-Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our feelings.
-It creates stress, which is harmful to our mental and physical health.
+Life has its ups and downs.
+If we deny negative feelings from these tests, we do not address what is causing them.
+Denial is an unhealthy and ineffective coping mechanism.
+Denial keeps us from dealing with the cause of our feelings, and it creates stress, which is harmful to our mental and physical health.

 It does not mean we should be happy when bad things happen.
 It means we learn to control our response to the negative.
 We can still be hurt, frustrated, or angry, but we must learn not to dwell or become fixated by these negative feelings.

 There are a vast number of possibilities with the human condition.
 Some people have more than their share of negative experiences.
 Although this doesn’t seem fair, it happens.